Rocko's Modern Life: Overview

+The working environment on the series differed significantly from that of The Ren & Stimpy Show, which was characterized by John Kricfalusi's more authoritative creative control and frequent conflicts with Nickelodeon over deadlines, budgets, and content.
+By contrast, Mr. Lawrence described Rocko's Modern Life as having a more open production culture that allowed more room for experimentation.
 Murray said that he opted to operate his studio similarly to the operation of his Saratoga, California studio, which he describes as "very relaxed."
 His cadre included many veterans who, according to him, described the experience as "the most fun they had ever had!"
 He, saying that the atmosphere was "not my doing," credited his team members for collectively contributing.

-Murray described the daily atmosphere at the studio as "very loose," adding that the rules permitted all staff members to use the paging system to make announcements.
+Referred to by Murray as the "Wild West", he described the daily atmosphere at the studio as "very loose," adding that the rules permitted all staff members to use the paging system to make announcements.
 He stated that one visitor compared the environment of the production studio to "preschool without supervision."
+Despite the relaxed nature of production, episodes were produced on time.
 Throughout production, according to Murray, 70 people in the United States and over 200 people in South Korea and Japan animated the series.

-Rick Bentley of the Ventura County Star said that it was unusual for a cartoon creator to select a wallaby as a main character.
-Bentley also stated that the Rocko universe was influenced by "everything from Looney Tunes to underground comics."
-The crew of Rocko's Modern Life were fans of surreal humour in both animated and live-action form.
-Tom Kenny cited Looney Tunes and SCTV as influences for the show, and also stated "I'm sure if you asked Joe Murray or Mr. Lawrence or any of those guys, especially in terms of animation, the weirdest cartoons would, of course, be our favorites—those weird '30s Fleischer brothers Betty Boop cartoons and stuff like that."
+Production practices on the series were frequently unconventional.
+When an episode exceeded its allotted runtime, writer Dan Povenmire, who learned knife-throwing in Alabama, would sometimes trim content by throwing a letter opener at a storyboard from behind his back; the scene it struck would be removed.
+Another crew member designed his office to function as a parody of a late-night talk show set, complete with canned applause, staged interviews, and pre-recorded laughter triggered in response to visitors' remarks.

-After season 3, Murray handed the project to Stephen Hillenburg, performing most of the work for season 4; Murray continued to manage the cartoon.
+After the series' third season, Murray handed the project to Stephen Hillenburg, performing most of the work for season 4; Murray continued to manage the cartoon.
 He stated he would completely depart from production after season 4, encouraging the network to continue production, but Nickelodeon eventually canceled the series.
 The motive was unclear, but it was likely the wholesome image Nickelodeon was beginning to develop and promote at the time.
 He described all 52 episodes as "top notch," and in his view, the quality of a television show may decline as production continues "when you are dealing with volume."
+Following his departure from Rocko's Modern Life, Murray took time away from work and entered therapy, acknowledging that his experience producing Rocko's Modern Life had a destabilizing personal impact.
+However, he reflected on the positive legacy of the series, noting that audience responses, including fan mail, helped him reconcile with the work and its effects.
 On his website, he said that "in some ways it succeeded and in some ways failed.
 All I know it developed its own flavor and an equally original legion of fans."
-In a 1997 interview, Murray said he thought if he could restart the series, but felt it would be difficult.
+In a 1997 interview, Murray said he thought that he could restart the series, but felt it would be difficult.